Booking & Tickets

 For films rated ‘12A’, any under 12s must be accompanied by an adult.
 Films rated 12A are not recommended for children below 12.
 Please read the BBFCinsight guidance to see if the film is suitable for your child.
-This will tell you about key aspects of the film like violence, language, sex and horror.
+This will tell you about the key aspects of the film like violence, language, sex, and horror.
 Children aged 12 and over may see a 12A film unaccompanied.

 No-one under 15 is allowed to see a 15 film at the Cinema.
-We may lose our licence if children under 15 are admitted to a 15 rated film.
+We may lose our license if children under 15 are admitted to a 15 rated film.

-No theme in a 15 rated film is prohibited, provided the treatment is appropriate for 15 year olds and any dangerous or illegal behaviour is not endorsed or promoted by the film.
+No theme in a 15 rated film is prohibited, provided the treatment is appropriate for 15-year-olds and any dangerous or illegal behavior is not endorsed or promoted by the film.
 We may ask for photo ID for 15-rated films – see below for the forms of ID that we accept.

 Films rated 18 are for adults.
 No-one under 18 is allowed to see an 18 film at the Cinema.
-We may lose our licence if children under 18 are admitted to an 18 rated film.
+We may lose our license if children under 18 are admitted to an 18 rated film.
 No theme is prohibited at 18.
 Adults are free to choose their own entertainment within the law, so it is possible some themes tackled at 18 may be offensive, even to some adult viewers.

 For age-rated films and concessionary tickets, we may request to see photo identification.
 Students in further education will need to produce a valid NUS card.